jeremyBanks/banksh/ideas/robust-error-handling.md

 but this is still running
 ```

-As far as I can tell, there is no way to change this behaviour. **If there is some way I've missed, please let me know!** There are workarounds, but they're clunky.
+As far as I can tell, there is no way to change this behaviour, *and* ShellCheck can't warn about it. **If there is some way I've missed, please let me know!** There are workarounds, but they're clunky.

 The exit status of these subshells *is* returned to the parent shell, however, it's never checked before it is overwritten by the return status of the original command (`echo` in the case above).
 If we put the command substitution in an assignment expression on its own, instead of as an argument to another command, the exit status won't be overwritten.
 For example: